SanaNavya/Project/README.md

-Hello everyone, I am excited to announce that I have completed my first project.
-That is a banking web page.
+Hello everyone, I am excited to announce that I have completed my projects on instagram and banking web page.